gofilipa/orals/journal.md

 * Rachilde. *Monsieur Venus*.
 1884.
 * James, Henry.
 "The Beast in the Jungle," 1886 & "The Figure in the Carpet," 1896.
 * Freud, Sigmund. *Dora: Fragments of an Analysis of a Case of Hysteria*.
 1905.
-* Hall, Radclyffe.
-"Miss Ogilvy Finds Herself," 1926 & "*The Well of Loneliness*, 1928.
+* Hall, Radclyffe. *The Well of Loneliness*, 1928.
 * Isherwood, Christopher. *Goodbye to Berlin*.
 1939.
 * Radicalesbians.
 "The Woman-Identified Woman".
 1970.
 * Delaney, Samuel. *The Motion of Light in Water*.
 1988.